Manmadedrummer/Fennel-Integration-to-Eluna/README.md

 ## ❤️ Credits
 - [Fennel](https://fennel-lang.org) — Lua-compiled Lisp
 - [Eluna](https://github.com/azerothcore/eluna) — WoW scripting API
 - Built for curiosity and fun

+---

+## 📜 License
+MIT — same license used by Fennel.
+Feel free to use, modify, or build on it.